ionStici/frontend/6-tools/git/git-backtracking.md

 - `git checkout HEAD file.txt ` discard changes in the working directory
 - `git reset HEAD file.txt ` unstage file changes
 - `git reset commit_SHA ` resets to a previous commit in your commit history.
+- `git show HEAD ` logs details about the most recent commit from the current branch.

 <br>